 * Sukkah 28a; Nadich, p.
 209.

 The same is true today.
 Most want to make a name for themselves in the ministry.
-They want to be famous and rich.
+They want to be rich and famous.
 Pastors evaluate one another by the size of their congregations and their level of income.
 "Serious" ministries are those with big budgets and television exposure.
 Others argue about who is an evangelist and who is an apostle.
-We're expected to be impressed when we hear grandiose titles like "Apostle to Asia" or "Apostle to the Nations."
+We're supposed to be impressed when we hear grandiose titles like "Apostle to Asia" or "Apostle to the Nations."
 The traditional churches play the same game.
 The pope has long called himself "his apostolic holiness."
-Even the secular media debates whether the previous pope was the greatest pope of the century.
+Even the secular media debates which pope was the greatest pope of the century.